ZitaoZeng/CBDA-subsampling/readme.txt

 There are 4 scripts in this part of the CBDA project, 3 Python3 scripts and 1 bash script.
-For the python scripts use the "-h" command line option to see the command line options for running the script.
+For the Python scripts use the "-h" command line option to see the command line options for running the script.

 These scripts assume the original data file from which validation and training